South Africa is falling further

 Secondly, clean fuels would avoid the need to adopt many modern new vehicles to our lower fuel quality.
 Currently, adjustments are required to engine management systems, drive trains, and exhaust systems.

-Also, having to build export vehicles for high technology markets as well as vehicles for our low technology market is inefficient and negatively impacts on our vehicle manufacturing industry’s global competitiveness.
+Also, having to build export vehicles for high technology markets as well as vehicles for our low technology market is inefficient and negatively impacts our vehicle manufacturing industry’s global competitiveness.

 It leaves South Africa about 15 years behind the rest of the world in terms of fuel standards and quality.
 But the government seems more interested in milking the motorist cash-cow than worrying about our health.